Customer Loyalty

 This form of loyalty refers to your customers’ engagement with your brand beyond their everyday transactions.

-Customers show engagement loyalty by subscribing to your newsletter, viewing your YouTube videos, and keeping tabs on your brand.
-As an added incentive, offer incentives to customers who actively engage with your business outside and between purchases.
-In this case, they usually earn points as part of an engagement rewards programme.
+Customers show engagement loyalty by signing up for and interacting with a loyalty and reward programme, subscribing to your newsletter, viewing your YouTube videos, and keeping tabs on your brand.
+As an added bonus, offer personalised incentives to customers who actively engage with your business outside and between purchases.

 To maintain engagement loyalty, you need to keep tabs on how customers are engaging with your brand, what engagement techniques are successful, and which ones need to be shelved.
 Customer loyalty software can be invaluable for monitoring this kind of engagement and ensuring that it's producing results.